Стратегии на образователната и научната политика

 Public education (Preschool, Primary, Junior and High) is provided free by the state.
 The Government to achieve this invests large amounts of money for building schools, supply them and provide free education to all citizens.
 Also it supplies the budget for the salaries of teachers and the stationery supplies (Constantinou, 2005).
 During 2007, a 9,1% increase was noted in the public expenses for Education comparing to year 2006; from 1,017.8 million euros to 1,110 million euros.
 From the total of the public expenses, Primary education took the 26.7% while High school and Technical education 43.3% (Statistic services of the Republic of Cyprus,2011).

-Inuencing from foreign educational Systems
+Influencing from foreign educational Systems

-With no doubt, the Cyprus education system is inuenced, mostly of the education systems of Greece, Great Britain and the United States of America (U.S.A).
-These inuences of these three education systems are obvious in the structure and management, in the analytical programs and also in the school books (Constantinou, 2005).
+With no doubt, the Cyprus education system is influenced, mostly of the education systems of Greece, Great Britain and the United States of America (U.S.A).
+These influences of these three education systems are obvious in the structure and management, in the analytical programs and also in the school books (Constantinou, 2005).
 During the British occupancy of the island (1878-1960) many of the characteristics of the structure and management of the British schools were adopted in Cyprus.
 Under the control of the Britain for this period of time were the education, the hiring, promotions and salaries of teachers and the structure of the analytical programs.
 One of the more important characteristics Cyprus adopted from the British was the centralized system, which was followed in all levels of Cyprus Education.

 As Ioannides mentions, after the independence of Cyprus in 1960, a very close relationship was established between Cyprus and Greece in the education sector (Constantinou, 2005).
 This is shown from the schoolbooks of Primary and High School education which are at the larger amount of them Greek.
 Additionally most teacher studied in Greek Universities.
 It is also noted that the University professors of Cyprus, of private Universities of Cyprus and also inspectors of schools were educated in Greece, Great Britain or in the USA, as individuals that lead committees of the Ministry of Education and Culture in subjects that are relevant with the Analytical Program (Constantinou, 2005).